cotobadesign/cotoba-agent-oss-docs/source/rst/Template_Tags.rst

 ----------
 [2.1]

-The link element is a rich media element that returns the elements described in item in list format.
+The list element is a rich media element that returns the elements described in item in list format.
 It can describe the contents of the list to the item of the child element.
 Also it is possible to nest the item with list.